BXING2/computer-vision/classification/README.md

 ## General
-This example mainly demonstrate the process of funetuning BERT model on the ## dataset for sentiment analysis.
+This example mainly demonstrates the process of funetuning ViT model for classification tasks.

 ## Dataset
+The dataset is from TorchVison (https://pytorch.org/vision/main/generated/torchvision.datasets.EuroSAT.html) which consists of satellite images with ten classes.

 ## Model